he15enbug/practical-binary-analysis/part_2.md

             std::allocator<char> >&)
     rc4_init(rc4_state_t*, unsigned char*, int)
     ```

 - The first parameter of `rc4_init` is presumably a data structure where the cryptographic state is kept, while the next two are probably a string representing a key and an integer specifying the length of the key
 - An alternative way of demangling function names is to use a specialized utility called `c++filt`, which takes a mangled name as the input and outputs the demangled equivalent. `c++filt` supports several mangling formats and automatically detects the correct mangling format for the given input
 - Run `ctf`.
 When running a binary, the linker resolves dependencies by searching a number of standard directories such as `/lib`.
 Since we extracted `lib5ae9b7f.so` to a non-standard directory, we need to tell the linker to search that directory too by setting an env variable called `LD_LIBRARY_PATH`:

     ```shell
     $ export LD_LIBRARY_PATH=`pwd`
     $ ./ctf
     $ echo $?
     1
     ```

 - The exit status of `ctf` contained in the `$?` variable is 1, indicating an error.
 Now we need to bypass the error to reach the flag we're trying to capture

 ### Looking for Hints with `strings`

+- Use `strings` to check for strings in a binary (or any other file) on Linux
+- By default, `strings` output all printable strings of 4 characters or more in the given files
+- Options:
+  - `-d`: print only strings in data sections in a binary
+  - `-n`: specify the minimum string length (that will be printed out, the default value is 4)
+- Strings that might be useful

+    ```
+    ...
+    DEBUG: argv[1] = %s
+    checking '%s'
+    show_me_the_flag
+    ...
+    It's kinda like Louisiana.
+Or Dagobah.
+Dagobah - Where Yoda lives!
+    ...
+    ```

+- From the debug message, we can know that the binary may expect a command line option, and then it performs some sort of checks on an input string.
+Try any arbitrary string: we still get an error

+    ```shell
+    $ ./ctf hello
+    checking 'hello'
+    $ echo $?
+    1
+    $ ./ctf show_me_the_flag
+    checking 'show_me_the_flag'
+    ok
+    $ echo $?
+    1
+    ```

+- When we use `show_me_the_flag`, the check appears to succeed as it prints out `ok`, but the exit status is still 1, there must be something else missing.
+To take a more detail look at `ctf`'s behavior, trace the system and lib calls it makes

+### Tracing System Calls and Library Calls with `strace` and `ltrace`